 I am Joseph Lofthouse, a subsistence farmer from a cold mountain valley in the Rockies.
-I am known for my advocacy of landrace gardening: that is growing genetically diverse, cross-pollinating crops for enough generations in the same location, that they become locally-adapted to the ecosystem and to the community’s habits.
+I am known for my advocacy of landrace gardening: which is growing genetically diverse, cross-pollinating crops for enough generations in the same location, that they become locally adapted to the ecosystem and to the community’s habits.

 One of the strengths of landrace gardening is that the crop’s genetics are rearranging themselves to figure out ways for the plants to solve their own problems, rather than depending on human intervention.

 Growing conditions for warm-weather, long-season crops are challenging in my high-altitude mountain valley.
 The first landrace that I grew, Astronomy Domini sweet corn, quickly adapted to my farm and has grown consistently well ever since.
 I was enamored by it and converted every species on my farm to the landrace growing system.

 With more than 70 species converted to landraces, I observe that landrace growing works best in genetically diverse populations with some degree of crossing.
 The rare crossing events in mostly inbreeding species can produce amazing hybrid vigor that often favor offspring of crosses over inbred ancestors.
 I didn’t observe much hybrid vigor among tomatoes.
 I believe it is because domestic tomatoes are so closely related to each other that there is barely a hint of diversity left in them.
 I was able to do a modest amount of selection for quicker maturity, and more cold tolerance, however, variety improvement was not as dramatic as what I observed with other species.